omertafveez-2001/TheraGuide-Llama-3b/README.md

 The chatbot implementation is reproduced using the LIMA approach [Less is more Alignment](https://arxiv.org/abs/2305.11206).
 The training process of DistilBert and Llama-3B curates specific and complex structures of prompts and queries. <br>

-The experimentation was to produce an instruction-tuned chatbot curated from a complex conversational tool, "Therapy," which produced strong results, complying with the paper's findings:
+The experimentation was to produce an instruction-tuned chatbot curated from a complex conversational tool, "Therapy," which produced strong results, complying with the paper's findings: <br>
 `The reasoning, natural language understanding and most of the knowledge of the Large Language Model is learned during the pretraining process and only a finite number of instruction-paired samples are needed to fine-tune it on downstream tasks.`

 ## Requirements